Academics

 Frequently Asked Questions

-List of 3 frequently asked questions.
+List of 3 items.

 Between 80 - 100 colleges visit MPCDS annually.
 Students are encouraged to visit college campuses informally beginning in the 10th grade while making more formal visits in grades 11 - 12.
 Students are afforded five excused absences in the 11th and 12th grades for college visits.